borvelt/firefly/ReadMe.md

 Please see `UsersController` in `app/Controllers` and trace codes.

+### Login and Registration

+#### Login

+When user authentication done on `users/login`, server will send an `api-key` in headers, in all other requests you should send this `api-key` to server,(for routes that guarded with `Auth::check` middleware.) in header same key name.

+#### Register

+Registration will done after user input validation was successful. check `app/rules/addUsers.php` to see input validation rules.

 ### Generate and run Migrations

 To create migration file, run this command: